cgat-developers/ruffus/doc/complicated_example.rst

     .. image:: images/complex_conceptual.jpg

-    This is a simple list of sequential tasks which are conceptually easy (for genome scientists!) to grasp, and should be straightforward to code using ruffus.
+    This is a simple list of sequential tasks which are conceptually easy (for genome scientists!) to grasp, and should be straightforward to code using *ruffus*.

 =======================================
 Flow chart of file dependencies: